arganarazalvaro/React-to-do-list/README.md

 # React-to-do-list
-This is an "To Do List" app made with React.
+This is a "To-Do-List" app made with React.

 The LINK to the app is: https://arganarazalvaro.github.io/React-to-do-list/